 Children in Perth can enjoy a variety of sporting, music and intellectual activities where they can meet friends and gain new skills.
 There are a multitude of clubs to choose from, including junior football, cricket, swimming, martial arts, dancing, gymnastics, art and craft, chess and music, to name just a few.

 Most student visas allow you to bring your partner and children to Australia for the duration of your course.
-Visit the Department of Immigration and Border Protection website to find out if you’re eligible.
+Visit the Department of Home Affairs website to find out if you’re eligible.